connormaas/Tanks-/README.md

 # Tanks_Game

-Single-player video game in which a user controls a their Tank with keyboard and mousepad aimed to default attacking CPU Tanks.
+- Multiplayer or single-player game
+- User control with keyboard and mousepad
+- Regression-based AI for CPU tanks (different skills and ranks)
+- Tanks “attack” user until elimination or level completion